oracle/weblogic-toolkit-ui/documentation/staging/content/setup/install.md

 - Use your file manager, right click on the file, edit the properties, and change the permissions to  make it executable.

 If you download and run the `AppImage` file, you get the added benefits of 1.)
 Not requiring an installation or root access and 2.)
-Being able to participate in the auto-update functionality, like MacOS and Windows.
+Being able to participate in the auto-update functionality, like macOS and Windows.

 #### Helpful Hints